 A method of stirring the compound—e.g. a drill with a mixing rod attached

 A shallower pan for holding prepared compound in

 Mixing your joint compound: If using setting compound, do this in small batches; if using premixed compound, you may need to add a little water, in addition to stirring, the consistency should be easy to work with but should not run (remember you can always add more water, but you can’t remove it from the mixture).

-Start from the top of a wall working downward, or from the edges of a ceiling in.
+Start from the top of a wall working downward, or from the edges of a ceiling.
 Keep the edge of the trowel as clean as possible throughout to ensure the compound is applied smoothly.
-Load the trowel in the centre, the compound will move to the edges as you apply firm uniform pressure.
+Load the trowel in the center, the compound will move to the edges as you apply firm uniform pressure.

 Once you have covered the entire surface, allow the mud to set.
 Where there are large ridges, such as where each application overlaps, sand these down gently.